 Every project should always involve a planning phase where options are considered, and the most suitable equipment is selected.
 For example, there are different types of drains, each with their own characteristics that may make them more or less suitable for your situation.
 They include:

 - French drains are trenches filled with gravel or sand.
 These trenches are used to direct water away from a building’s foundation.
 This is a sub-surface system in which the topsoil is replaced to create a path which the water can follow more easily.
-The trench is frequently lined with plastic and may sometimes include a perforated or slotted pipe.
+The trench is frequently lined with a gardening or plant fabric and may sometimes include a perforated or slotted pipe.

 - Surface drains collect water flowing through your property, guiding it to a storm drain or sewer.
 They tend to be near or adjacent to driveways and sidewalks, which helps reduce flooding.
 They are installed in areas where large amounts of water may collect.

 - Trench drains are tunnels dug into the lawn.
 They are filled with gravel to help drain excess water.
 It differs from a French drain in that it is located on the surface, not under the soil.

 While a drainage system can be invaluable in protecting your landscaping and even your home or business, there are some potential disadvantages to watch out for.
 The advantages include:

 - Prevents water accumulation.
 By directing water away from your home or other structures, your drainage system can prevent too much water from accumulating.
 This also helps prevent too much water from killing your plants and stagnant water that can become a breeding ground for mosquitoes.

 - Limits soil erosion.
 When stagnant water accumulates over time, the soil becomes muddy, which in turn leads to erosion.
 A drainage system will help you to maintain a proper balance of moisture in your soil, reducing erosion.